 First, we define the multiscale model of the ITN.
 We identify each $0$-node $i_0$ with a specific country for which there are GDP data available from the World Bank~\cite{worldbank} in the considered year.
-This results in $N_0=183$ $0$-nodes (see SI).
+This results in $N_0=183$ $0$-nodes (see the Appendix).
 Then, we set the fitness $x_{i_0}$ of each $0$-node equal to the empirical value of the GDP: $x_{i_0}=\mathrm{GDP}_{i_0}$, $i_0=1,N_0$.
 For each pair $(i_0,j_0)$ of countries, we also set the distance $d_{i_0,j_0}$ equal to the empirical geographical distance between the corresponding countries, using the BACI-CEPII GeoDist~\cite{mayer2011notes,thetadist} database that reports population-averaged inter-country distances (see the Appendix).
-Next, we use these distances to induce a hierarchy of partitions $\{\mathbf{\Omega}_l\}_{l\ge 0}$ that define the possible coarse-grainings of the ITN.
-Technically, this is done by merging geographically close countries into `block-countries' following a single-linkage hierarchical clustering algorithm based on the original distances $\{d_{i_0,j_0}\}_{i_0,j_0=1}^{N_0}$.
-The output of this algorithm is a dendrogram (shown in SI) like the one in Fig.~\ref{fig:dendrogram}, where the leaves are the original countries ($0$-nodes), the branching points are the block-countries, and the height of each branching point represents the geographical distance between pairs of countries across the corresponding two branches (the ultrametric distances $\{d^<_{i_0,j_0}\}_{i_0,j_0=1}^{N_0}$ obtained via the single-linkage clustering is known as \emph{subdominant ultrametric} distances and ensure the smallest possible distortion among all possible ultrametric distances approximating the original metric distances `from below'~\cite{ultrametricity}).
+Next, we use these distances to induce a hierarchy of partitions $\{\mathbf{\Omega}_\ell\}_{\ell\ge 0}$ that define the possible coarse-grainings of the ITN.
+Technically, this is done by merging geographically close countries into `block-countries' following a single-linkage hierarchical clustering algorithm based on the GeoDist distances $\{d_{i_0,j_0}\}_{i_0,j_0=1}^{N_0}$.
+The output of this algorithm is a dendrogram (shown in the Appendix) like the one in Fig.~\ref{fig:dendrogram}, where the leaves are the original countries ($0$-nodes), the branching points are the block-countries, and the height of each branching point represents the ultrametric geographical distance between pairs of countries across the corresponding two branches (the ultrametric distances $\{d^<_{i_0,j_0}\}_{i_0,j_0=1}^{N_0}$ obtained via the single-linkage clustering is known as \emph{subdominant ultrametric} distances and ensure the smallest possible distortion among all possible ultrametric distances approximating the original metric distances `from below'~\cite{ultrametricity}).